David-44/darkbox/README.md

 darkbox.css contains all the CSS necessary for darkbox.
 It contains 4 parts.

 ##### main styling of the overlay and image
-The basics. `perspective` and `transform-origin` are used only for 3D transforms, they can be removed if not needed.
+`perspective` and `transform-origin` are used only for 3D transforms, they can be removed if not needed.

 ##### Overlay smooth transitions
-Small animations used to avoid the overlay appearing at once.
+Small animations are used to avoid the overlay appearing instantly.
 Nothing breaks if they're removed, the overlay will just appear abruptly.

 ##### Arrows
-Styling of the svg arrows.
-There is a huge transparent border applied to make the touch area larger on touch devices.
+When styling the svg arrows please note that there is a huge transparent border applied to make the touch area larger on touch devices.

 ##### Fade in, fade out
 The default animation.